dekespo/StatPP/README.md

 # Statistics in C++
-A small project how a statistical calculations can be done in C++ with the help of some C++ open source libraries.
+A small project how statistical calculations can be done in C++ with the help of some C++ open source libraries.
 All the libraries are provided in the project.